 As a maritime worker, you have certain rights according to federal law.
 These rights protect you and ensure you get compensation if you are injured while working.

 These injuries include chemical injuries.
-If you have been exposed to chemicals or were involved in a more significant accident and spill that caused you harm, your employer or employer’s insurer should be providing you with compensation.
+If you have been exposed to chemicals or were involved in a more significant accident and spill that caused you harm, your employer or employer’s insurer should provide you with compensation.

 If you are being denied compensation to cover medical bills, lost wages, and other costs, you have the federal maritime laws to ensure you can claim those costs.

-The rules can be confusing, so consult a professional and experienced maritime lawyer to be sure you can file a claim under the correct law and get the compensation you are owed.
+The rules can be confusing, so consult a professional and experienced maritime lawyer to ensure you can file a claim under the correct law and receive the compensation you are owed.